 Foreign Language Editions

 Now also available in these foreign-language editions: Afrikaans, Bulgarian, Chinese simplified (modern: mainline China and Singapore), Chinese complex (traditional: Hong Kong, Taiwan, most other Chinese communities outside mainland China), Czech, Danish, Dutch, French, German, Hebrew, Hungarian, Indonesian, Japanese, Korean, Latvian, Lithuanian, Polish, Portuguese, Romanian, Russian, Spanish, Thai, Turkish, Vietnamese, and the UK edition (not pictured).
 (Clicking on any cover will take you to the site where you can order that edition.)
-NOTE: Arabic and Italian editions coming soon!
+NOTE: Arabic, Italian, and Ukrainian editions coming soon!